funRiceGenes/funRiceGenes.github.io/_posts/OS/S/2015-01-20-OsSUT2~OsSUT2M.md

     + These data presented suggest that bothOsSUT2andOsMST5 play a role during the development at the early stage of the seed development
     + In this paper we report the identification, cloning and expression analysis of four putative sucrose transporter (SUT) genes from rice, designated OsSUT2, 3, 4 and 5
     + In situ hybridization analysis showed thatOsSUT2transcript is specific to the developing pollen
+    + Genetic analyses showed that GFD1 might control grain-filling duration through OsSWEET4, adjust grain size with OsSUT2 and synergistically modulate grain number per panicle with both OsSUT2 and OsSWEET4
+    + GFD1 protein was partially localized on the plasma membrane and in the Golgi apparatus, and was finally verified to interact with two sugar transporters, OsSWEET4 and OsSUT2

 * **Connection**
     + __OsMST5__, __OsSUT2~OsSUT2M__, [Sugar transporters involved in flowering and grain development of rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Sugar transporters involved in flowering and grain development of rice%5BTitle%5D), To investigate sugar transport processes during flowering and in developing grains of rice, we newly isolated two genomic clonesOsSUT2(Oryzasativasucrosetransporter 2) andOsMST5(Oryzasativamonosaccharidetransporter 5) and their corresponding cDNAs